Sexual orientation and military service by country: Bahamas

 The Royal Bahamas Defence Force does not discriminate on the basis of sexual orientation.
 The government made the announcement in 1998.

 Belgium

 Belgium permits homosexuals to serve openly in the Belgian Armed Forces.
 In Belgium, the military accepts gay men and lesbians into service.
 However, if the behaviour of an individual who is gay or lesbian causes problems, that individual is subject to discipline or discharge.
 In some cases, homosexual personnel have been transferred from their unit if they have been too open with their sexuality.
 The Belgian military also continues to reserve the right to deny gay and lesbian personnel high-level security clearances, for fear they may be susceptible to blackmail.

 Bermuda

-The Military of Bermuda does not discriminate on grounds of sexual orientation, as it is formed by random lottery-style conscription.
+The Military of Bermuda does not discriminate on grounds of sexual orientation.
 Officially, members of the Bermuda Regiment are prohibited from discriminating against or harassing soldiers on the basis of sexual orientation; such activities, however, are tolerated by officers, to the extent that one conscript described the Regiment as "the most homophobic environment that exists".